-EditPad Pro 7 is a major upgrade from version 6, with a ton of new features and improvements.
-No features have been removed, but some have been moved around or redesigned.
+EditPad Pro 8 is a major upgrade from version 7, with a ton of new features and improvements.
+Some features have been moved around or redesigned.
 This migration guide explains the most important changes.

-When you install EditPad Pro 7, it does not replace EditPad Pro 6.
+When you install EditPad Pro 8, it does not replace EditPad Pro 7 or prior.
 It installs itself side by side.
-Any shortcut icons or file associations that pointed to EditPad Pro 6 will continue to point to EditPad Pro 6.
-EditPad Pro 7 will not automatically take over your settings from version 6.
+Any shortcut icons or file associations that pointed to EditPad Pro 7 will continue to point to EditPad Pro 7.
+EditPad Pro 8 will not automatically take over your settings from version 7.

 The Options|Configure Toolbars and Menus item was removed in EditPad Pro 7.
 To configure the toolbars and context menus, right-click on any toolbar and select Customize.
 Now you can even customize or disable the main menu.
 See the Customizing Toolbars and Menus topic in the help file for more information.
 To configure keyboard shortcuts, go to Options|Preferences|Keyboard.